6581-sound-interface-device/graphicalfreecom/README.md

    https://github.com/FDOS/freecom

-Bugs may be filed at https://github.com/FDOS/freecom/issues or you may send any bug reports, comments or other info to the one of the FreeDOS mailing lists.
+Bugs probably shouldn't be filed at https://github.com/FDOS/freecom/issues since it's not affiliated with them, unless it's actually part of the original FreeCOM.
 For subscription and archives, see:

    http://www.freedos.org/forums/